marksard/ms_m0ii040pcb/README.md

 # m0ii040 PCB

 ms_m0ii040PCB is a dedicated PCB for m0ii040 produced by [yohewi](https://github.com/yohewi).
+This keyboard has two different PCBs with different layouts.

 # Completed example
 Row staggered layout